Turn failing CI/CD pipelines into 30-second explanations.

 Can we self-host Exlogare?

-Where does our log data live?
+Where does our data live?

 Does it work with Jenkins?